bayleeadamoss/zazu-fallback/readme.md

 To add an icon, place a 256x256 png in the `.zazu/plugins/tinytacoteam/zazu-fallback/assets` with the same name as your custom search.
 In this case: `gcache.png`.

-Now, add a line for your search in `.zazurc.json`:
+Next, add a line for your search in `.zazurc.json`:

 ```
 {